Smile-SA/smile-magento-elasticsearch/doc/user-documentation.md

 * Products
 * Categories

-Default template is very simple (only name) but can be overridden by developers to display additional attributes (eg. image) like described (see [Developper documentation](developper-documentation.md) for more information) :
+Default template is very simple (only name) but can be overridden by developers to display additional attributes (eg. image) like described into [Developper documentation](developper-documentation.md) :

 ![Price facet](assets/autocomplete.png)